COVID-19: Information for pregnancy and newborn screening participants

 - Newborn metabolic screening

 - Newborn hearing screening

-Antenatal screening for Down syndrome and other conditions will continue across all alert levels.
+Antenatal screening for Down syndrome and other conditions will continue at green, orange and red of the COVID-19 traffic light system.
 Some changes may be made to the radiology services you receive to help limit the spread of COVID-19 and to protect the health of pregnant women and health staff.
 The main changes include:

 - If you have a possible or confirmed COVID-19 infection you will still be able to access maternity ultrasound services however you or your midwife must ring the facility to check whether they are able to complete the scan and what precautions need to be taken.
 Please note, some radiology providers may not be able to complete your scan.

 - You may be required to attend the appointment on your own unless you need a translator or have been advised otherwise by your screening provider.
 Family or support persons can travel with you to the appointment but should not enter the practice.